Now Hiring: Workforce Development Coach

 - Ability to design and implement innovative programs with strong attention to individual needs.

-- Experience in arts education/film/social justice issues a plus.
+- Experience in arts education/film/social justice issues is a plus.

 About Hook Arts Media